farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

 L2 Options:
-  --l2-id-registry-address                The address of the L2 Farcaster ID Registry contract --l2-key-registry-address <address>     The address of the L2 Farcaster Key Registry contract --l2-id-registry-v2-address             The address of the L2 Farcaster ID Registry V2 contract --l2-key-registry-v2-address <address>  The address of the L2 Farcaster Key Registry V2 contract --l2-storage-registry-address <address> The address of the L2 Farcaster Storage Registry contract --l2-resync-events                      Resync events from the L2 Farcaster contracts before starting (default: disabled) --l2-clear-events                       Deletes all L2 events before starting (default: disabled)
+  --l2-id-registry-address                The address of the L2 Farcaster ID Registry contract --l2-key-registry-address <address>     The address of the L2 Farcaster Key Registry contract --l2-storage-registry-address <address> The address of the L2 Farcaster Storage Registry contract --l2-resync-events                      Resync events from the L2 Farcaster contracts before starting (default: disabled) --l2-clear-events                       Deletes all L2 events before starting (default: disabled)